ihat/mapredus/README.md

 MapRedus uses Resque to handle the processes that it runs, and redis to keep a store for the values/data produced.

-Workers for a MapRedus job, are Resque workers.
-Refer to the Resque worker documentation to see how to load the necessary environment for your worker to be able to run mapreduce jobs.
+Workers for a MapRedus process, are Resque workers.
+Refer to the Resque worker documentation to see how to load the necessary environment for your worker to be able to run mapreduce processs.
 An example is also located in the tests.

 ### Mappers, Reducers, Finalizers